cyclr/docs/pages/v2/05-application-connectors/information/magento-2-information.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

 ## Bulk endpoints

-To use bulk methods such as Bulk Update Product, you need to enable/install asynchronous functionality and RabbitMQ on your Magento 2 instance.
+To use bulk methods such as **Bulk Update Product**, you need to enable/install asynchronous functionality and RabbitMQ on your Magento 2 instance.
 For more information, see the Magento documentation on [bulk endpoints](https://devdocs.magento.com/guides/v2.4/rest/bulk-endpoints.html).

 </section>
 <section class="card">

 ## Custom Methods

 The Magento 2 connector allows you to create custom methods for custom endpoints.
 You can create these methods with the custom objects in the **Custom Method** category.

 </section>
 <section class="card">

 ## Set up a custom object

-When you set up a custom object it creates a new method category with the endpoint you enter.
+When you set up a custom object, Cyclr creates a new method category with the endpoint you enter.
 To set up a custom object:

 1. Go to the **Magento 2** connector's **Settings** page.
 2. Under the **Methods and Fields** heading, expand the **Custom Methods** category.